rstudio/posit-demo-assets/R/reticulated-sentiment-analysis-api/README.md

 renv::restore()
 ```

-To run the API locally select `plumber.R` and either use the "Run API" button on the top right of the IDE code pane or use:
+To run the API locally select `api/plumber.R` and either use the "Run API" button on the top right of the IDE code pane or use:

 ```r
 plumber::pr("api/plumber.R") |>